PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/add-edit-v2.md

 - Cover image - Image
 - Price Tax Excluded
 - Price Tax Included
-- Tax - Label - see the component in the Pricing Tab
+- Tax - Label - see component in the Pricing Tab
 - Quantity - Lable
-For a product with combination, it displays the total quantity from all the combination
+For product with combination, it displays the total of quantity from all the combination
 - Product type and product type’s icon - Button
 - References - List of labels